 Example.
-If entertainment expenses were reported in column (b), then list in column (c) "theater tickets, catering expenses, and banquet hall rentals."
+If an entertainment expense was reported in column (b), then list in column (c) "theater tickets, catering expenses, and banquet hall rentals."

 If you claim the same tax treatment for a group of similar items in the same tax year, enter a description identifying the group of items you are disclosing rather than a separate description of each item within the group.